 What to do if...

 The following advice only refers to missed white active tablets

 If you are less than 24 hours late in taking a tablet,

 the reliability of the Pill is maintained.
 Take the tablet as soon as you remember and take further tablets at the usual time.

-If you are more than 12 hours late in taking any tablet,
+If you are 24 or more hours late in taking any tablet,

 the reliability of the Pill may be reduced.
 The more consecutive tablets you have missed, the higher the risk that the contraceptive